No fear of bookies among sports leagues

 and their respective scandals to be sure of that.
 McGwire has been forgiven.
 Rose hasn't.

-too) gambling is much less feared.
+In Ireland (& Britain too) gambling is much less feared.
 Bookies are legal businesses and sports teams and leagues are happy to take bookmakers' sponsorship money.
-I've grown used to this over the years, but recently I remembered how strange I used to find this when I read that a member of the Dublin
+I've grown used to this over the years, but recently I remembered how strange I used to find this when I read that a member of the Dublin-based soccer team Bohemians

 is waiting to find out if he will be punished